 When services are provided over mobile networks, the country code of the SIM card is the definitive factor.

 If a decoder, programme card or satellite card (e.g. for radio services) is needed to receive the services, the assumption applies that the recipient location is the place in which this device or card is located.
 If that location is not known, it is assumed that the service location is at the address to which the programme or satellite card was sent.

 In all other cases, two non-contradictory forms of proof will suffice for the business to determine the recipient location.
 Proofs can include the billing address, IP address or bank details, as well as any other business-relevant information.

 The tax office may refute these assumptions if there is evidence of incorrect or improper use of the assumptions by the service provider.

 Service provider assumption

-For electronically provided other services and for telephone services provided over the internet, it is presumed that an entrepreneur involved in service provision is operating in their own name but for the account of another (‘provider’) and must therefore be regarded as a service provider vis-a-vis their respective customer if the service is provided over a telecommunications network, an interface or a portal (e.g. via an app store).
+For electronically provided other services and for telephone services provided over the internet, it is presumed that an enterprise involved in service provision is operating in its own name but for the account of another (‘provider’) and must therefore be regarded as a service provider vis-a-vis its respective customer if the service is provided over a telecommunications network, an interface or a portal (e.g. via an app store).
 This assumption is refutable under the following cumulative conditions (Article 9a Regulation (EU) 282/2011, as amended by Regulation (EU) 1042/2013):